 Burnbrae Farms is a Canadian company which gets most of its eggs from local farms across Canada.

 On rare occasions, the available supply of eggs cannot meet the demand from our customers and on these occasions we will import eggs from the United States to ensure consumers have access to fresh eggs.
 This occurs a few times a year, generally in high demand times such as Easter, Thanksgiving and Christmas.

 As in other industries such as poultry and dairy, Canada’s trade agreements with the US provides American egg producers with established access levels to Canadian markets.
 All egg grading stations across Canada, including those operated by Burnbrae Farms, utilize table egg imports as authorized by this agreement.

 It is also important to note that our American suppliers are approved by the Canadian Food Inspection Agency (CFIA).
 Eggs imported from the US are packed in cartons which clearly display the USDA logo.

 The trip from the hen to grading station to the retail shelf takes about 6-10 days.
 At the grading station, the eggs are washed and sanitized in a high-speed tunnel washer.
-Then, a thin film of odorless mineral oil is sometimes applied to help seal the porous shell and preserve freshness.
 Eggs are then candled by passing them over a strong light to remove any imperfect ones.
 Legislation ensures that all eggs sold in retail stores and restaurants must be graded at a station which conforms to rigorous federal standards.
 A Canadian Grade A egg must have a thick white and well-centered yolk, a very small air cell and a clean, sound shell.
-Burnbrae Farms has six grading stations across Canada, one in Quebec, three in Ontario, one in Winnipeg and one in Calgary.
+Burnbrae Farms has seven grading stations across Canada, one in Quebec, three in Ontario, one in Winnipeg, one in Calgary and one in British-Columbia.

 Watch a video on our grading process below.